cospectrum/echo-hub/packages/nlp-api/README.md

 The API mode is determined from the cfg file (passed via `CFG_PATH` env variable).

 ### Http mode
-To run the `asr-api` in this mode, pass the config in the following format:
+To run the `nlp-api` in this mode, pass the config in the following format:
 ```sh
 {
     "http_mode_settings": {